Trailways Employment Opportunities

-- NOTE: Winners must be present (in-person) at the 2014 conference to accept their award.
+- NOTE: Winners must be present at the 2014 conference (March 9-11 in Destin, FL) to accept their award.

-June, 2012 - Read the new Trailways Driving Times newsletter, written especially for drivers, dispatchers, mechanics and general employees.
+The Trailways Driving Times newsletter, written especially for drivers, dispatchers, mechanics and general employees, is published annually in the summer.
 Please place it in your break room, or distribute it in areas where these key personnel will read it.
-For more copies, please contact the Trailways Corporate Office at (703) 691-3052.* This is the first-ever Trailways driver newsletter and we invite all drivers and staff to respond to the survey on the last page and to submit news and photos for future issues to email@example.com.
+For more copies, please contact the Trailways Corporate Office at (703) 691-3052.* Debuted in 2012, it is the first-ever Trailways driver newsletter and we invite all drivers and staff to submit news and photos for future issues to firstname.lastname@example.org.
 We value your affiliation with Trailways and appreciate all the employees who contribute greatly to the success of your company and Team Trailways.

 Trailways Employment Opportunities